benmerigen/benmerigen/README.md

 - 🌱 I’m currently **a third year software engineering student**

-- 👯 I’m looking to secure **a student position or an internship to expand my skill set and develop my abilities as an engineer.**

 - 📫 How to reach me **benmerigen@gmail.com**

 <h3 align="left">Connect with me:</h3>